mikerochip/addressables-training-manual/README.md

 This doc was originally published Jan 13, 2020 against Addressables 1.16.15

-It is currently written against Addressables 1.20.0
+This document was last updated Mar 20, 2023 against Addressables 1.20.5

 # Table of Contents